 The lack of paint on raised surfaces and corners is a very good sign of wear and tear on an item.
 There are 3 ways to achieve this effect:

-Sanding/Scraping Down the Existing Paint works only when you have the right surface below the existing paint that you want to expose.
+Sanding/Scraping down the Existing Paint works only when you have the right surface below the existing paint that you want to expose.
 Making your props out of metal is the best use of this technique, but metal props get heavy and can cost more than your budget allows.
 I have seen people paint the desired color/look as a base coat and then use rubbing alcohol and elbow grease to rub the top paint coat off, exposing the lower paint surface, but this is a tedious task and takes a lot of patience.

 To achieve this effect you will need to dip your brush into paint, then wipe about 70% of the wet paint off on a cloth or scrap piece of paper.
 The remaining amount of paint can be applied to the surface in quick, long brush strokes, dragging the paint over the surface until the paint is all used up and you are dragging a dry brush across the surface.
 This is aptly named the "Dry Brush" technique.